square-computersetup/square-computersetup.github.io/_pages/mac.md

 {% include figure url="/assets/images/mac-03-wifiBigSur.jpg" image_path="/assets/images/mac-03-wifiBigSur.jpg"  %}

-Next you may see one of two different screens, please click the button below that matches what you see.
+Next, you may see one of two different screens.
+Please click the button below that matches what you see.

 [Remote Management](/mac-setup){: .btn .btn--success} [Data & Privacy](/mac-setup2){: .btn .btn--success}